Arroyo Mocho: Watershed and course

 The Arroyo Mocho watershed drains 50 sqmi.
 Arroyo Mocho originates on the western slope of 3684 ft Mount Mocho in the far northeast corner of Santa Clara County and flows west to Mines Road which it follows northwest into Alameda County.
 It passes rural woodland and grassland along Mines Road.
-It passes Sweet Springs, a magnesia spring known for its sweet taste.
+It passes Sweet Springs, a magnesia spring near Mines Road known for its sweet taste.
 Although historically it sank into the area between Livermore and Pleasanton now the site of multiple gravel pits, there is an engineered channel connecting it to Arroyo de la Laguna.

 The underlying aquifer is the Mocho Subbasin, whose eastern boundary is the Tesla Fault.
 Some groundwater flow occurs across this fault boundary, but flows are discontinuous below a depth of 50 ft across the Tesla Fault and south of the Arroyo Mocho channel across the Livermore Fault.

 Major watercourses feeding the Arroyo Mocho include the Alamo, Tassajara, Cayetano, Altamont, Arroyo Seco, and Las Positas Creeks.